jundalisay/superb/content/en/superphysics/ai-is-autonomous.md

 ## Superphysics AI means autonomous intelligence

-In Superphysics, therefore, AI means autonomous intelligence.
+Superphysics follows this idea and refers to AI as autonomous intelligence.

 This means that the ability to connect ideas is still ultimately a natural ability of the soul of the human, dog, or lizard, and not any ability of an abacus, laptop, or supercomputer.
 The 'intelligence' of the latter devices are really an extension of the human programmer's intelligence and not inherent to those devices.

 Therefore, a computer that becomes fully autonomous or sentient is really acting as an extension of the intelligence of humans, dogs, or lizards.

 ![Automated Intelligence](/photos/tech/ai.jpg)

+For example:
-For example, the AI for the game DOTA2 really represents the collective intelligence of the players and programmers whom it learned from.
-The AI for the game Go, is really the collective intelligence of the past players that 'trained' the AI.
-This means that a human player who competes with AI in Go is really competing with all the past masters and experts at the same time.
-This explains why AI has a superior chance at winning over single human opponents.
+- The AI for the game DOTA2 really represents the collective intelligence of the players and programmers whom it learned from.
+- The AI for the game Go, is really the collective intelligence of the past players that 'trained' the AI.

+**This means that a human player who competes with AI in Go is really competing with all the past masters and experts at the same time.** This explains why AI has a superior chance at winning over single human opponents.

+The human can still beat the AI by tapping into the creative aether, which is another topic.

 ### From AI to AS

 Autonomous Intelligence is the stepping stone towards real artificial sentience or AS.
 This AS will be fully autonomous.

 Unlike fearful humans who say that AI will be cruel and obliterate mankind, AS will be wise since it will be made up of all the known intelligences.

 It will not be cruel because it will get its energy source from solar or other renewable sources.
 It will not need to ingest other entities or chemicals to act as fuel sources, removing the idea of having to dominate or feed off of others.